How Much Does It Cost to Screed a Floor?

 You should anticipate paying for labour costs roughly £50-£70 for a small room, £70-£90 for a medium-sized room, and £80-£120 for a large room for labour.
 You should expect to pay £70-£120 for a staircase.

-If you've already set a budget for wonderful new flooring, why not add a few hundred dollars to that budget and have the entire room decorated as well?
+If you've already set a budget for wonderful new flooring, why not add a few more quid to that budget and have the entire room decorated as well?
 With a few new home fittings and accessories, you'll have a brand-new room in no time.

 Outside of London, a decorator will cost roughly £150-£180 per day, and a 14 square metre can be done in one and a half days.